Types of investment

 Risk 3: It's not easy to sell your shares.
 There's no secondary market for you to find buyers if you do want your money back

-Risk 4: Whenever you invest in a start-up company, you need to watch our for something called 'dilution risk'.
-This happens when a company issues more shares to raise more moneym and the value of your investment reduces.
+Risk 4: Whenever you invest in a startup company, you need to watch our for something called 'dilution risk'.
+This happens when a company issues more shares to raise more money, and the value of your investment reduces.

 Other types of crowdfunding

-There is another type of crowdfunding - this is commonly called 'debt crowdfunding'.
+There is another type of crowdfunding, commonly called 'debt crowdfunding'.
 Instead of buying shares in a company you give it a loan, which it repays with interest over time.

-One example of such a crowdfunding website in the UK offering this is Abundance Generation.
+One example of such a crowdfunding website in the UK is Abundance Generation.
 It mainly gives you the chance to fund green and environmental projects.